TokyoWars/arcade-legends-3-batocera/docs/controls.md

 If `evtest` works but SDL does not, the serial bridge is probably not the problem.

-If SDL works but one MAME game does not, the issue is probably higher in the emulator/game configuration layer.
+If SDL works but one MAME game does not, the issue is probably at the emulator or game configuration layer.

 ---